Sopa de Quinoa

 Andean quinoa soup — quinoa simmered with potatoes, carrots, zucchini, beef bones and ají amarillo into a hearty grain soup, finished with chopped cilantro — the daily lunch soup of Cusco and Puno highland households.

 Sopa de Quinoa is the daily lunch soup of Andean highland households, where quinoa (Chenopodium quinoa, domesticated 5000+ years ago in the Lake Titicaca region) has been a staple since pre-Columbian times.
-The Inca called quinoa 'chisaya mama' ('mother grain').
-After Spanish colonization, quinoa was discouraged (the Spanish considered it 'Indian food'), but it survived in rural Andean communities.
+The Inca called quinoa 'chisaya mama' ('mother of all grains').
+After the Spanish conquest of the Andes, quinoa cultivation was actively banned (the Spanish considered it 'Indian food'), but it survived in rural Andean communities.
 The dish typically uses red or white quinoa, simmered with whatever vegetables are available + small amount of meat (beef or alpaca jerky).
 Lima restaurants now showcase quinoa as a 'superfood' (the UN declared 2013 'International Year of Quinoa'); rural Andean homes have just been eating it for 5000 years.

 Sopa de Quinoa is humble Andean comfort: pale-yellow broth, quinoa swirls (the grains 'open up' during cooking, showing their distinctive spiral), tender potato cubes, carrot orange, zucchini green, corn yellow kernels.
 The first spoonful: nutty quinoa, gentle ají amarillo warmth, vegetable sweetness, beef-broth umami.
 The corn kernels add sweet pops.
 This is the daily highland Cusco-Puno soup — what Inca descendants ate for 5000 years and still do.